nodejs/node-addon-api/doc/basic_types.md

 Returns `true` if the value is uninitialized.

 An empty value is invalid, and most attempts to perform an operation on an empty value will result in an exception.
-Note an empty value is distinct from JavaScript `null` or `undefined`, which are valid values.
+An empty value is distinct from JavaScript `null` or `undefined`, which are valid values.

 When C++ exceptions are disabled at compile time, a method with a `Value`